 How To Find Local Craft Consignment Shops

 The best way to find craft consignment shops near you is by searching online.
-A quick Google search for “craft consignment near me” or “handmade craft consignment shops near me” will bring up a list of local stores that might be a good fit for your products.
+A quick Google search for “craft consignment near me” or “handmade craft consignment shops near me” will bring up a list of places to sell handmade crafts that might be a good fit for your products.

 Once you have a list of potential stores, it’s time to research to see if they are a good fit for your products.